johnbrandborg/vim-amazing/README.md

 [automatically](https://github.com/junegunn/vim-plug/wiki/tips#automatic-installation) installed.
 When you first enter VIM, it will attempt to bootstrap all Plugins.

-The default install will use Airline with Powerline Fonts.
-If Powerline Fonts are not available either disable the use of them (i.e. let g:airline_powerline_fonts = 0), or switch over to Lightline in the plugin list by changing the the commented entries.
+The default install will use Airline, but you can find entries to switch over to Lightline if prefered.
+Powerline Fonts can be used with Airline to make the interface look similar to the Terminal image above, by enabling them in the plugin section for Airline.

 If you are on Ubuntu though, installing Powerline fonts is pretty basic.